dorontal/ionic-tabs-sidemenu/README.md

 Those are implemented via a service [src/app/tab-bar.service.ts](src/app/tab-bar.service.ts).

+## Main steps taken to reproduce this app

-In a nutshell: first create the Ionic App standard templates for both the tabs app and a sidemenu app.
+To recreate this from scratch, in a nutshell: first create the Ionic App standard templates for both the tabs app and a sidemenu app.
 This app is based on the tabs app scaffold, but it takes the files `app.component.html`, `app.component.ts` and `app.component.scss` from the sidemenu app, then modifies `app.component.ts` and `tabs/tabs.page.ts` to put all of the app's pages in `tabs/tabs.page.ts` instead.

-## Main steps taken to reproduce this app

 * Start a new **tabs** Ionic Angular project
   ```bash